-This multi-disciplinary project involves Prof Mancarella, Prof Ochoa and colleagues from the Department of Infrastructure Engineering as well as multiple Australian DNSPs.
+This multi-disciplinary project involves Prof Mancarella, Prof Ochoa and colleagues from the Department of Infrastructure Engineering, Dr Lavieri and Prof Sarvi, as well as multiple Australian DNSPs.
 The project will explore, with a range of both network-related and consumer-related research methodologies and tools, customer acceptance and expectations around electric vehicles (EVs), distribution network impacts from unmanaged EVs, distribution network integration of EVs using active management strategies, and techno-economic network and system integration of EVs.

 Advanced planning of PV-Rich Distribution Networks

 This project run from February 2019 to February 2021 and was led by Prof Ochoa.
 This project investigated, using high-fidelity models, how distribution companies (known as Distribution Network Service Providers (DNSPs) in Australia) can make the most of their networks to facilitate high penetrations of residential solar PV.
 Ultimately, we provided a series of planning recommendations to help DNSPs in Australia, and internationally, take adequate planning actions that facilitate the widespread adoption of residential PV in a cost-effective and practical manner in the short-to-medium and long terms.
 We also provided recommendations for DNSPs that wish to carry out advanced PV hosting capacity calculations to enable more accurate assessments of connection requests and/or potential solutions using model-based and smart meter-driven approaches.

 This short project carried out in 2019 and led by Prof Ochoa produced the initial studies to determine the potential benefits that smart grid technologies could bring to Defence in terms of reliability, fuel consumption, and deployment size and weight.

 A collaboration with Electric Power Research Institute (EPRI, USA)